Peter-Mutua/contact-form/README.md

-# git-demo
+# contact-form
-A simple repository to show a git work flow
+A simple contact-us form